Growing Impact Through Collaboration

 CEMs Rainel Joubert and Lindsey Baggett and CEM Fellow Christian Harvey perform for Lyons Elementary band students following their attendance at an Upper Elementary Concert.

 Since its inception, the CEM initiative has expanded to include both full-time and part-time roles, leveraging the expertise of CEMs to include substitute orchestra musicians, as well as teaching artists and music education specialists.
 This broader skillset of CEMs, along with many of our orchestra musicians who have recently become involved in specialized areas of work, has allowed the Symphony to maximize the breadth and depth of its service to the diverse communities of Houston.
-More than 60% of the orchestra voluntarily participates in Education and Community Engagement initiatives, contributing to nearly half of the 500+ events held each season.
-The success of partnerships established by the CEMs has inspired many Houston Symphony musicians to specialize in this work , including hospital visits, dementia center performances, and multi-visit school partnerships.
+More than 60% of musicians in the orchestra voluntarily participate in Education and Community Engagement initiatives, contributing to one-third of the 750+ events held each season.
+The success of partnerships established by the CEMs has inspired many Houston Symphony musicians to specialize in this work, including hospital visits, dementia center performances, and multi-visit school partnerships.

 CEMs have established key partnerships central to the Symphony’s mission, including: